weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/reranker-cohere.md

 Add `reranker-cohere` to the `ENABLE_MODULES` environment variable.

-Below is an example Docker Compose file, which will spin up Weaviate with the [Cohere text2vec](./text2vec-cohere.md) and reranker modules.
+Below is an example Docker Compose file, which will spin up Weaviate with the `reranker-cohere` module (as well as `text2vec-cohere`).

 ```yaml
 ---